 In badly affected dogs virtually the whole body can be affected.
 In the acute form of the disease small areas can break out at the base of the ears and face.
 The dog can easily scratch these areas with its powerful back legs and a large area of skin can be damaged in a short time.

-The causes of dog eczema are varied:
+The causes of eczema in dogs are varied:

 - Young dogs frequently start to scratch when shedding their puppy coat.
 Females coming into heat for the first time frequently develop eczema.
 Very old dogs also seem to be more prone to eczema in hot weather.
 Unfortunately, susceptible dogs that are kept indoors in centrally heated houses can suffer from eczema at any time of the year.